 Golden Predator Mining Corp. is a well-funded exploration company focused on advancing the 3 Aces Project in Canada's Yukon.
 With experienced management and a strong shareholder base, the Company is well positioned for stable development.

-3 Aces Project: A high grade orogenic vein system with the two highest grade surface outcrops discovered to date in the Yukon.
-With high grade native gold bearing quartz veins at surface, the project offers district scale potential.
+3 Aces Project: A high grade orogenic vein system that hosts the two highest grade surface outcrops discovered to date in the Yukon.
+With high grade native gold bearing quartz veins at surface and an expansive land package, the project offers district scale potential.

 Ongoing exploration programs at 3 Aces has established that (1) high gold grades can be reliably and repeatedly drill sampled with confidence; (2) mineralized intervals are structurally controlled and found at predictable stratigraphic positions; and (3) gold grades show continuity within the mineralized structures and can be expected over considerable distances.
 Metallurgical recovery has been demonstrated to approximate 95% with conventional treatment options.